Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 # Circular TwAIn Industrial Data Platform (IDP) Architecture

 The Circular TwAIn Industrial Data Platform is a technology infrastructure based on open source components enabling ingestion, transformation, mapping and brokering of digital twin data generated within an industrial environment.
-It serves as a *local hub* for managing and integrating data from etherogeneous sources, such as sensors, machines, devices, and production systems, ensuring data to adhere to defined models: the Industrial Data Platform is deployed at the ends of the industrial data platform network.
-Thanks to the Smart Data Models initiative, digital twin data could be easily exchanged with other Industrial Data Space participants through IDS Connectors.
+It serves as an optional *local hub* for managing and integrating data from etherogeneous sources, such as sensors, machines, devices, and production systems, ensuring data to adhere to defined models.
+Hence, the Industrial Data Platform is designed to be deployed at the ends of the industrial data space network to acting as a *Man-in-the-Middle* between digital twins and the Data Space itself.
+It fits well in cases of brownfield integration, where existing systems need to be connected to a Data Space; in fact, thanks to the Smart Data Models initiative, digital twin data could be easily exchanged with other Industrial Data Space participants through IDS Connectors and NGSI-LD APIs.